How I made this music video

 Here’s the hack:

-• Nate lay on a black sheet wearing a black top.
+• I asked Nate to lay on his bed against a black sheet wearing a black top.

 • His partner, Gerad, held the phone directly above him.